-Technical details of converting AV formats from whatever I have, to whatever I need because everything disagrees about how to transmit these things.
+Technical details of converting audiovisual formats from whatever I have, to whatever I need because everything disagrees about how to transmit these things.

 Check with your local jurisdiction’s intellectual property laws before doing any of these.
 I honestly have no idea any more what is legal and what is not, and am not qualifed to advise on the legality of anything here, in any jurisdiction.